MyCreativityOutlet/enviFormer/README.md

 ### RunTimeExperiments.py
 This script will measure the runtime performance of a given model.

-There are three command line arguments to be aware of including:
+There are two command line arguments to be aware of:
-- `--model-name`
+- `--model-name` The options are envirule or EnviFormerModel.
-- `--data-name`
-- `--device`
+- `--device` For envirule only the default CPU is available.
+EnviFormerModel and use CUDA or CPU.

 ### CoverageExperiments.py
 This script calculates the coverage of all the methods on each dataset.
 It does not require any command line arguments.